The 2026 Dynasty Rookie Rankings & Bio Guide

 - Lacks top-end vertical speed

-- Minimal yards after the catch production
+- Minimal yards after the catch

 - Struggles to separate consistently against press-man